FairwindsOps/pentagon/docs/getting-started.md

 ### Create Kubernetes Cluster
 * Use the [Kops component](components.md#kopscluster) to create your cluster.
 * By default a `vars.yml` will be created at `inventory/default/clusters/working` and `inventory/default/clusters/production`.
-Those files are sufficient to create a cluster using the kops.cluster though, if you are not using `make all` from above you will need to enter `nat_gateways` and `vpc-id` as described in [kops component documentation](components.md#kopscluster)
+Those files are sufficient to create a cluster using the kops.cluster but you will need to enter `nat_gateways` and `vpc-id` as described in [kops component documentation](components.md#kopscluster)

 * To generate the cluster configs run `pentagon --log-level=DEBUG add kops.cluster -f vars.yml` in the directory of the cluster you wish to create.
 * To actually create the cluster: `cd clusters` then `kops.sh`